There is something so wonderful about gardens to a child’s eye.

 By creating a small space for your kids to grow their favourite vegetables you’ll be enticing them to eat more vegetables.
 By allowing them to choose what they grow, you’re giving them the opportunity to be closer to their food and appreciate the work that goes from seed to harvest.

 Flowers have an amazing effect on children.
 There is something fun and engaging about hand picking flowers of all sort of shapes, sizes and colours.
 By growing flowers for your children’s garden you’re also helping out the bees by giving them pollen and nectar which they in turn help to pollinate your food.
-Some favourites include calendula, zinnias, sunflowers and nasturtiums.

 Using flowers with long stems (or even sticks), your kids can have a fairy wand from the garden.
 My favourite ones are the allium flowers (onions, garlic, leeks that have gone to seed) as they have large pretty lobe flowers with stronger stems.
 I also love bachelor buttons for fun little ones.

 ~Magic for the Grown up World~